Trans-Planckian quantum corrections and inflationary vacuum fluctuations of non-minimally coupled scalar fields: The UV divergence of quantum fluctuations

-where we take the adiabatic mode cut-off as $k> \sqrt{2-{ M }^{ 2 }\left( \phi \right)/H^{2}}/\left|\eta \right| \simeq \sqrt{2}/\left|\eta \right|\simeq \sqrt{2}aH$.
-Beyond the mode cut-off the mode function does not drastically change against the evolution of the universe.
-In this sense the mode cut-off can be recognized as the UV cut-off of the inflationary quantum fluctuations and therefore the corrections of the trans-Planckian physics are sequestered as long as the Hubble parameter is smaller than the cut-off scale, $H \ll \Lambda_{\rm UV}$.
+Beyond the mode cut-off $k> \sqrt{2}aH$, the mode function does not drastically change against the evolution of the universe.
+In this sense the mode cut-off can be recognized as the UV cut-off of the inflationary perturbations and therefore the influences of the UV or trans-Planckian physics are sequestered as long as the Hubble parameter is much smaller than the cut-off scale, $H \ll \Lambda_{\rm UV}$.

 By using the formula of the Hankel functions

 and the Bessel function of the first kind defined by $J_{\nu}=( { H }_{ \nu }^{ (1) }+{ H }_{ \nu }^{ (2) } )/2$, we can obtain the expression